How can we help you?

 macros_step_over Step Over: Perform one debugging step without stepping into the body of the function.

-Calls Stack: The calls stack window.
+Calls Stack: The calls stack area.

 Delete a macro

-To delete a macro:
+To delete a macro, follow these steps:

-1.Open the Macro Editor widow in one of the following ways:
+1.Select a macro in one of the following ways:

 View VBA macro code